andytudhope/conditional-token-docs/source/tutorials/index.md

 1. The questions which form the basis of the markets you can see are defined in the [market.config.js](https://github.com/gnosis/conditional-markets-interface/blob/master/markets.config.js) file in the root of the project.
 Obviously, these would be dynamic in a production version, but you can create and take a position on any question you like by adjusting this file.
 2. Once defined, the conditions are then prepared in the [migration](https://github.com/gnosis/conditional-markets-interface/blob/master/migrations/11_prepare_conditions.js#L9).
-3. [1 Ether](https://github.com/gnosis/conditional-markets-interface/blob/master/migrations/utils/deploy-config.js#L2) is [wrapped in WETH9](https://github.com/gnosis/conditional-markets-interface/blob/master/migrations/12_create_lmsr_mm.js#L27) for use as collateral by the operator running the migrations (the migrater).
-As can be seen on the following line, the market maker's factory needs to be `approved` to transfer Ether on behalf of the migrater.
+3. [1 ETH](https://github.com/gnosis/conditional-markets-interface/blob/master/migrations/utils/deploy-config.js#L2) is [wrapped in WETH9](https://github.com/gnosis/conditional-markets-interface/blob/master/migrations/12_create_lmsr_mm.js#L27) for use as collateral by the operator running the migrations (the migrater).
+As can be seen on the following line, the market maker's factory needs to be `approved` to transfer ETH on behalf of the migrater.
 4. This creates the conditions required for you to be able to choose outcomes you think are likely, take a position on them with your ETH, and receive back even more magical internet tokens if your predictions turn out to be accurate!
 5. Notice how at the end, the `app/config.json` file is overwritten with the latest values of the migrations.

 ## Understanding the UI

 We only created 3 conditions in `markets.config.js`, so it is no surprise that they are the only ones which show up.
-"Your balance: 0 Ξ" is how you begin, as it displays your Wrapped Ether balance.
-This interface will allow you to wrap your Ether, allow the market maker to spend your wrapped Ether and purchase the position you choose.
+"Your balance: 0 Ξ" is how you begin, as it displays your Wrapped ETH balance.
+This interface will allow you to wrap your ETH, allow the market maker to spend your wrapped ETH and purchase the position you choose.

 Notice how the basic interface tells you that you will receive less than twice your wager if your prediction is correct.
 This is because you are purchasing both sets of tokens from the prediction market and selling to the market maker the tokens for the position you expect to lose for some % of the purchase price.

 You'll also see clearly how to create conditional tokens and positions in reality.
 If you choose to make one of your predictions conditional, you will see an `if, then` block pop up below it, and will be able to bet on another of 3 provided conditions based on your original position.
-In this case, if you think that the price of Ethereum will be over $200 by 23/09/2019, then it might make sense to set this as to `Conditional` and take a position on the number of users according to Dapp Radar based on your prediction about the price, as the two are likely correlated to some extent.
+In this case, if you think that the price of ETH will be over $200 by 23/09/2019, then it might make sense to set this as to `Conditional` and take a position on the number of users according to Dapp Radar based on your prediction about the price, as the two are likely correlated to some extent.

-If you select `Yes` for the price of Ether being over $200, set this bet to be conditional and - based on the condition of Ether being over $200 - make a prediction about the number of users for cryptohands according to DApp Radar, you can see the actual mechanics at work:
+If you select `Yes` for the price of ETH being over $200, set this bet to be conditional and - based on the condition of ETH being over $200 - make a prediction about the number of users for cryptohands according to DApp Radar, you can see the actual mechanics at work:

 1. If both predictions turn out to be true, you stand to earn 1.3022 Ξ back on an initial bet of 1 Ξ.
-2. If Ether does not go over $200 by the specified date, you simply get your 1 Ξ back, as this is a conditional bet.
+2. If ETH does not go over $200 by the specified date, you simply get your 1 Ξ back, as this is a conditional bet.
-3. If Ether is above $200, but cryptohands does not have at least 1200 users, then you lose your 1 Ξ bet.
+3. If ETH is above $200, but cryptohands does not have at least 1200 users, then you lose your 1 Ξ bet.

 For the mathematically inclined, what we see here are the economic expression of conditional probabilities, which are written as `P(A|Y)`, the probability of A happening, when Y happens.